 body appears to be entirely made of metal

-somewhat abstracted appearance; body shape resembles base form (e.g. human → humanoid)
+somewhat abstracted appearance; body shape typically resembles base form (e.g. human → humanoid)

 no eyes, nose, mouth, ears, or other similar complex biological organs